-Founded in 1999, Table to Table partners with about 200 donors (e.g., supermarkets, distributors, food delivery services, and restaurants) to recover food and deliver it, free of charge, to over 250 community organizations – including soup kitchens, homeless shelters, after-school programs, senior adult programs, and through fresh produce markets and distribution hubs.
-Table to Table operates a fleet of refrigerated trucks, and a newly launched App program, for the daily pick-up and delivery of enough fresh food to have provided over 38 million meals in 2021 for less than 10 cents per meal.
+Founded in 1999, Table to Table partners with about two hundred donors (e.g., supermarkets, distributors, food delivery services, and restaurants) to recover food and deliver it, free of charge, to over 250 community organizations – including soup kitchens, homeless shelters, after-school programs, senior adult programs, and through fresh produce markets and distribution hubs.
+Table to Table operates a fleet of refrigerated trucks, and a newly launched App program, for the daily pick-up and delivery of enough fresh food to have provided over thirty-eight million meals in 2021 for less than 10 cents per meal.

 Food insecurity, a disproportionate problem in areas of northern NJ, was exacerbated by Covid-19.
 Now in its aftermath, high rates of inflation, cessation of benefits and employment issues suggest that food insecurity will remain higher than its 2019 low for a good portion of the next 10 years.
-In the 4 counties served by Table to Table, an average 14 percent of the households are food insecure and struggle to find enough food.
+In the four counties served by Table to Table, an average 14 percent of the households are food insecure and struggle to find enough food.

-Table to Table takes no government money and relies solely on its own efforts to raise the funds needed for its 501(c)(3) nonprofit operation with the support of individuals, corporations, foundations and major fundraising events.
+Table to Table takes no government money and relies solely on its own efforts to raise the funds needed for its 501(c)(3) nonprofit operation with the support of individuals, corporations, foundations, and major fundraising events.

 Table to Table’s success is well recognized.
-They are proud to have maintained their Charity Navigator 4-Star rating for twelve consecutive years, and rank as one of the highest human services programs in the entire state as 98 percent of funds raised go toward food deliveries.
+They are proud to have maintained their Charity Navigator 4-Star rating for thirteen consecutive years, and rank as one of the highest human services programs in the entire state as 98 percent of funds raised go toward food deliveries.
 In addition, they have been acknowledged by the GuideStar Exchange as a Platinum Level Participant Agency – a highly prestigious rating for registered nonprofits in the country.

 The Board of Trustees seeks a high-energy, accomplished professional as Executive Director to lead, manage, and raise philanthropic funds.
 Reporting to the Executive Committee, the successful candidate will be the public face of the organization, and will have a dynamic, can-do personality with a long list of accomplishments to their credit.
-They will be a skilled, talented executive with a proven record of successes in leading an organization, engaging and inspiring the community, and raising funds.
+They will be skilled, talented executive with a proven record of successes in leading an organization, engaging, and inspiring the community, and raising funds.
 Importantly, this person must be prepared to “do whatever it takes” to ensure the job gets done successfully.
 This will be accomplished through superior team-building and excellent relationship skills.

-Excellent interpersonal, communication and negotiation skills are critical.
+Excellent interpersonal communication and negotiation skills are critical.
 The ED must be comfortable and tactful in communicating with the individuals who benefit from Table to Table’s work as well as with corporate executives, local business leaders, elected officials, public agency administrators, funders, and the community.
 They must be able to work closely with the Board and staff in a transparent, honest fashion that promotes inclusiveness, cooperation, and teamwork.
 In addition, they will be bright, diplomatic, analytical, creative, of the highest integrity, and possess sound judgment as well as a sense of humor, humility, and compassion.

 LEADERSHIP AND MANAGEMENT:

-- Ensure programmatic excellence, rigorous program evaluation and consistent quality of finance and administration, fundraising, communications and systems;
+- Ensure programmatic excellence, rigorous program evaluation and consistent quality of finance and administration, fundraising, communications, and systems;

 - Working closely with the Board of Trustees, set aggressive but achievable annual and long- term goals and objectives for the organization;